avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/04-Hashmap.md

 }
 ```

 Let's leave the method above out of our library for now.
 Our library is still lacking an essential feature concerning book addition.
 Let us create the method `public ArrayList<Book> bookList()`, which returns a list of the books in our library.
-The method `bookList()` makes use of the `values()` method, which is provided by HashList.
+The method `bookList()` makes use of the `values()` method, which is provided by `HashList`.
 The `values()` method returns a set of our library books, which can be given as parameter to the constructor of an `ArrayList` class.

 ```java
 public class Library {